Getting started: Thinking about your archive

 Do you want to share the history of your venue with the public?
 Is the main purpose of your archive to promote your venue?
-You may want to share articles, memories, photos, set-lists and contributions from the public e.t.c.
-Then an archive with high community involvement where memories and stories can be shared may be best for you?
+You may want to share articles, memories, photos, set-lists and contributions from the public — in which case, an archive with high community involvement, where memories and stories can be shared, may be best for you.

-Are you hoping to catalog and digitise your collections?
-Is the main goal of your archive preservation and easy sharing of collection?
-Do you want a archive that can be easily searched by researchers and venue staff?
-Are you hoping to use the archive to support a bid for funding, guide future business development or protect a venue from development?
+Are you hoping to catalogue and digitise your collections?
+Is the main goal of your archive to preserve and share your collection?
+Do you want an archive that can be easily searched by researchers, venue staff, and any other interested parties?
+Are you hoping to use the archive to support a bid for funding and guide future business development?

 Venue users?
 Performers?
-Venue Staff?
+Venue staff?
 Do you want to make it easy for the public to contribute?
-How much time can staff invest into creating and moderating the archive?
+How much time can staff invest in creating and moderating the archive?

 What is going in your archive?

 Have a think about what is going in your archive.
 You may have some of the materials already and/or you may want to ask your community to contribute materials to preserve.

 It may help to think about the material for your digital archive in two categories:

 - Born-digital material (items which are already digital, such as photos on a phone)